 Next, we examine this same ETF using our Visual Active Share tool–an explanation of this tool can be found here.
-Our tool allows an investor to analyze a fund from a characteristics-based framework as opposed to a regression/factor-based framework.
+Our tool allows an investor to analyze a fund from a characteristics-based framework instead of a regression/factor-based framework.

 On the image above, each circle represents an underlying stock, with the size of the circle representing the weight of the stock within the ETF.
 The x-axis ranks all non-micro-cap stocks on P/B (inverse of B/M), while the y-axis ranks all stocks on size.
-As shown above, VTV is a larger cap fund, as the holdings are ~ 75th percentile and higher, which a huge emphasis on the largest stocks in the universe.
-The Fund seems to have little relationship with P/B, as the dots are spread out across the spectrum of cheap/expensive.
+As shown above, VTV is a larger cap fund, as the holdings are ~ 75th percentile and higher, emphasizing the largest stocks in the universe.
+The Fund seems to have little relationship with P/B, as the dots are spread across the spectrum of cheap/expensive.

 Let’s dig further.